PavlidisLab/Gemma/phenocarta.md

 ## Data download

-Phenocarta data are regularly exported into tab delimited files that can be downloaded from [here](https://gemma.msl.ubc.ca/phenocarta/LatestEvidenceExport/).
+Phenocarta data are regularly exported as tab delimited files, which can be downloaded from [here](https://gemma.msl.ubc.ca/phenocarta/LatestEvidenceExport/).

 ## Data sources